 My name is Chris Tebbutt.
 I was born in 1949 in the Peppers and went to Low Road Primary and Cockburn High Schools.
 Although a lot of research has gone into this site it still only scratches the surface.
 I need your help to improve it.
 What do you remember about old Hunslet?
 Let me know and I'll try and put it on this site so we can all remember it better.
 Let me know if I've got something wrong and I'll correct it.
 Tell your relations and friends about it.
 The more people we can get to add material the better it will be.

 You are here: Home

 I've had many people asking me questions I don't know the answer to.
 They are often seeking information about people, places or firms because they are researching their family history or local history, or are simply keen to remember and learn more about Hunslet.
-On the Answers needed page you can have a look through the questions and, if you have some information, contact me I'll publish it.
+On the Answers needed page you can have a look through the questions and, if you have some information, contact me.

 Lion on display at Liverpool Lime Street station before the Second World War